Over the past century, human development has increased astronomically, and the consequences are far reaching – including the impact on wildlife.

 Bird-Friendly Guidelines – voluntary

-- Calgary AL, Vancouver BC, Mississauga ON, University of British Columbia BC (UBC is its own municipality), Vaughan ON
+- Calgary AL, Vancouver BC, Mississauga ON, University of British Columbia BC (UBC is its own municipality), Vaughan ON, Ottawa ON (November 2021)

 Bird-Friendly Guidelines – drafting